 Little River Falls is a "MUST SEE" when you visit the Preserve.
 It is located near the Little River Canyon Visitor Center off Highway 35 next to the bridge in Gaylesville, Alabama (the bridge is the boundary between Gaylesville and Fort Payne).
 This is the first stop to make on your scenic tour of the park entering from the north.
 The formation of Little River Canyon begins here with the 45-foot waterfall.

 The amount of water going over the falls depends on the amount of rainfall.
 In the winter and early spring the water level is high.
-Kayakers love this time of year because they can kayak the river.
+Expert level Kayakers love to kayak the river.
 During the summer and early fall, the water level is much lower.
 No matter the season; Little River Falls is a very beautiful place to visit.

 This area is closed after dark.
 No parking is allowed when the park is closed.
-Camping is not allowed in this area.
+Camping is not allowed in the park.

 There is no charge for this area.